phrase/react-i18next-phraseapp-demo/README.md

 ## Configure

-The demo project uses the project ID from the [PhraseApp demo project](http://demo.phraseapp.com/).
+The demo project uses the project ID from the [Phrase demo project](http://demo.phraseapp.com/).
 If you want to use the [react-i18next-phraseapp adapter](https://github.com/phrase/react-i18next-phraseapp) in your own project, make sure to adjust the project ID accordingly.

 ## Run